Bang Na Expressway

 The Bang Na Expressway (full name: Bang Na – Bang Phli – Bang Pakong Expressway), officially Burapha Withi Expressway (ทางพิเศษบูรพาวิถี, lit.
 Road to the East), is a 55 km six-lane elevated highway in Thailand.
 It is a toll road running above National Highway 34 (Debaratna Road, Bang Na–Trat Road) and is owned by the Expressway Authority of Thailand (EXAT).

 History

-The Bang Na Expressway was conceived by the Expressway and Rapid Transit Authority of Thailand (ETA).
+The Bang Na Expressway was conceived by the Expressway and Rapid Transit Authority of Thailand (ETA) and Sukavich Rangsitpol, deputy prime minister of Chuan Leekpai Cabinet (1992–1995).
 The structure was built using a design-build contracting method.
 The columns and superstructure were designed by Jean M. Muller (U.S.) and the alignment and foundations were designed by Asian Engineering Consultants (Thailand).
 The owner's designer and engineer was the late Louis Berger of the Louis Berger Group and the project was built by a joint venture of Bilfinger & Berger (Germany) and Ch.
 Karnchang (Thailand).
 It took 1800000 m3 of concrete to build the bridge.
 The bridge was completed in January 2000.
 The expressway was opened in its entirety on 7 February 2000.